 Do you like kumite?

-A quick internet search will give you thousands of ways to practice and improve your kumite skills, ranging from videos and books to online courses and articles on various exercises you can do to become a better fighter.
+A quick internet search will give you thousands of ways to practice and improve your sparring skills.

 What about kata?

-What about the millions of Karate people all over the world who are eagerly looking for advice on how to improve and practice their kata, only to end up finding… nothing?
+What about the millions of Karate people all over the world, looking for advice on how to improve their kata, only to end up finding – nothing?

-You see, today I’ve compiled 51 of my personal favorite ways to practice kata into one super killer article for you – applicable to any style of Karate out there.
+Today I’ve compiled 51 of my personal favorite crazy ways to practice kata into one super killer article for you, applicable to all styles of Karate.

-Because, as we all know, kata is much more than what meets the eye.
+Because kata is much more than what meets the eye!